Bristol Cars

-Bristol Cars were manufacturers of hand-built luxury cars headquartered in Bristol, England.
+Bristol Cars was a British manufacturer of hand-built luxury cars headquartered in Bristol, England.
+It was formed from the car division of the Bristol Aeroplane Company after the Second World War and later became independent as Bristol Cars Limited.
 After being placed in receivership and being taken over in 2011, it entered liquidation in February 2020.

-After the Second World War, the car division of the Bristol Aeroplane Company was formed, later becoming Bristol Cars Limited.

-Bristol had only one sales showroom, on the corner of Kensington High Street and Holland Road in London.

-It was always a low-volume manufacturer; the most recent published official production figures were for 1982, which stated that 104 cars were produced in that year.
+Bristol was always a low-volume manufacturer; the most recent published official production figures were for 1982, which stated that 104 cars were produced in that year.
+The company also had only one sales showroom, on the corner of Kensington High Street and Holland Road in London.

 The company suspended manufacturing in March 2011, when administrators were appointed, 22 staff were made redundant at the factory in Filton, Bristol and subsequently the company was dissolved.
 In April 2011, a new company was formed by the administrator to sell the original assets to Kamkorp.
-Since 2011, the company has been restoring and selling all models of the marque while a new model was being developed.
-The company had revealed a desire to return to automotive production in 2018 with an all-new model, called the "Bullet", initially dubbed "Project Pinnacle".
-The car was first revealed to the public on 26 July 2016, and homologation was set to have begun some time in 2018.
+The new company was liquidated in 2020 in order to pay creditors.

 History

 The British aircraft industry suffered a dramatic loss of orders and great financial difficulties following the Armistice of 1918.
-To provide immediate employment for its considerable workforce, the Bristol Aeroplane Company undertook the manufacture of a light car (the single-seat Bristol Monocar, powered by a motorcycle engine), the construction of car bodies for Armstrong Siddeley and bus bodies for their sister company, Bristol Tramways.
+To provide immediate employment for its considerable workforce, the Bristol Aeroplane Company undertook the manufacture of a light car (the single-seat Bristol Monocar, powered by a motorcycle engine) and the construction of car bodies for Armstrong Siddeley, alongside bus bodies for their sister company, Bristol Tramways.

-On the outbreak of World War II, Sir George Stanley White, managing director of the Bristol Aeroplane Company from 1911 to 1954, was determined not to suffer the same difficulties a second time.
+On the outbreak of World War II, Sir Stanley White, managing director of the Bristol Aeroplane Company from 1911 to 1954, was determined not to suffer the same difficulties a second time.
 The company now employed 70,000 and he knew he must plan for the time when the wartime demand for Bristol aircraft and aircraft engines would suddenly end.
-The company began working with AFN Ltd, makers of Frazer Nash cars and British importer of BMWs before the war, on plans for a joint venture in automotive manufacture.
+The company began working with AFN Ltd, manufacturers of Frazer Nash cars and British importer of BMWs before the war, on plans for a joint venture in automotive manufacture.

-As early as 1941, a number of papers were written or commissioned by George S. M. White, Sir Stanley's son, proposing a post-war car manufacturing division.
+As early as 1941, a number of papers were written or commissioned by Sir George White, Sir Stanley's son, proposing a post-war car manufacturing division.
 It was decided to purchase an existing manufacturer for this purpose.
 Alvis, Aston Martin, Lagonda, ERA and Lea-Francis were considered.